 Our School Resource Officers plan and conduct the camp each year, which allows them to maintain a good working relationship over the summer with their students.
 Our campers observe presentations made by K9 officers, Sheriff’s Traffic Observation Patrol (STOP) team, drug interdiction team, Patrol units, and crime prevention officers.

 Students are given the opportunity to understand what it is like for someone to be under the influence of alcohol or controlled substances, through the use of simulator devices.
 Students learn how drug dogs can search and identify illegal substances.
 They go on field trips to the detention facilities to see the conditions of incarceration.
 They learn about firearms, firearm safety, and about various special operations of the Sheriff's Office.

 This camp is designed for kids who might someday have an interest in law enforcement as a career.
 It will provide each student with classroom instruction on a host of law-related topics such as drug prevention courses, mock court trials and leadership skills.
 We are also going to mix in some practical exercises to make the two weeks not only educational but also enjoyable.

 There is no financial charge for this opportunity; however, transportation is required daily to and from the Law Enforcement Training Center.
-There will be Deputies at the Academy from 7:30 a.m.–4:30 p.m.; please plan to make any necessary arrangements to pick up your child prior to 5:00 p.m.
+There will be deputies at the academy from 7:30 a.m.–4:30 p.m.; please plan to make any necessary arrangements to pick up your child prior to 5:00 p.m.
 Lunches and snacks will also be provided every day.

 Both camps will be held at the Wake County Law Enforcement Training Center, 2300 Law Enforcement Drive, Raleigh, NC 27610.

 Anyone interested in their child attending one of this year’s camps, please call the director of the camp for which you are interested.

 Previous Summer Camp Photos